gamworld/.github/profile/README.md

 Mastering headshot accuracy in FragPunk requires more than just response time; it’s a synergy of mechanical consistency, environmental awareness, and system optimization.

-By following these five proven tips with discipline and intentionality, you will not only increase your kill potential but also solidify your role as a high-impact player in any match.
+By following these Seven proven tips with discipline and intentionality, you will not only increase your kill potential but also solidify your role as a high-impact player in any match.

 **About Author;**